Dr Sam Willis is an historian, archaeologist and broadcaster.

 In the summer of 2015 Sam will be filming a brand new series for BBC4.
 But it’s top secret.

-Sam has also presented a film for BBC4 about Antigua in the Age of Sail ‘Nelson’s Caribbean Hell Hole’ and a three-part series on Shipwrecks, also for BBC4.
+Sam presented a 2012 film for BBC4 about Antigua in the Age of Sail ‘Nelson’s Caribbean Hell Hole’ and a three-part 2013 series on Shipwrecks, also for BBC4.
 He has presented three BBC iWonder guides – on the destruction of the German Fleet at Scapa Flow, the crazy dazzle-camouflage that so characterised WW1 at sea, and the death of Lord Kitchener.
 He has also presented two BBC ‘WW1 Uncut’ films – on U-Boats and Explosives.

 Sam has worked as a maritime history consultant for Christie’s, the BBC, Channel 4, The History Channel, The Discovery Channel, National Geographic Channel and National Public Radio in Boston.